 The University of California's flagship campus at Berkeley, California, is a popular destination for transfer students in California and from all over the world.
 Three-fourths of undergraduates pursue one of the more than 80 majors offered in the College of Letters and Sciences, the university's largest academic division.
 Approximately one-third of each year's new students are transfers.
 Admission is competitive: in 2010, only about 26 percent of transfer applicants were admitted to the university.

 Ensure that you have completed the necessary courses for transfer.
-In order to be accepted into UC Berkeley as a transfer student, you must have completed at least 60 transferable semester credits (approximately two years' worth of coursework).
+In order to be accepted into University of California-Berkeley as a transfer student, you must have completed at least 60 transferable semester credits (approximately two years' worth of coursework).
 Students who have more than 80 credits, or 70 credits from a California community college, will not be considered for admission.

 Complete the UC Berkeley application for admission in a timely manner.
-For example, students applying for the Fall 2012 semester must submit their application by November 30, 2011.
+For example, students applying for the Fall 2022 semester must submit their application by November 30, 2021.
 Students can apply online and must apply directly to a specific major (in other words, transfer students cannot be accepted as an undeclared major).

 Students must also update their application if there are any changes to the class schedule they originally reported or if they receive below a grade of C in any course.

 Send official transcripts if requested.
 Transfer admission decisions are released in late August and accepted students are then required to send an official college transcript to UC Berkeley.
 Failure to submit a transcript or to successfully complete all required courses may result in your not being admitted.